licarpen/aws-developer/README.md

   * helps make app stateless
   * write scaling using sharding
   * read scaling use read replicas
+    * You can create a read replica in minutes using a CreateReplicationGroup API or a few clicks of the Amazon ElastiCache Management Console.
+When creating a cluster, you specify the MasterCacheClusterIdentifier.
+The MasterCacheClusterIdentifier is the cache cluster Identifier of the “primary” node from which you wish to replicate.
+You then create the read replica cluster within the shard by calling the CreateCacheCluster API specifying the ReplicationGroupIdentifier and the CacheClusterIdentifier of the master node.
+As with a standard cluster, you can also specify the Availability Zone.
+When you initiate the creation of a read replica, Amazon ElastiCache takes a snapshot of your primary node in a shard and begins replication.
+As a result, you will experience a brief I/O suspension on your primary node as the snapshot occurs.
+The I/O suspension typically lasts on the order of one minute.
+  * The read replicas are as easy to delete as they are to create; simply use the Amazon ElastiCache Management Console or call the DeleteCacheCluster API (specifying the CacheClusterIdentifier for the read replica you wish to delete).
+  * If you have multiple read replicas, it is up to your application to determine how read traffic will be distributed amongst them.
+  * Q: Can I promote my read replica into a “standalone” primary node?
+    * No, this is not supported.
+Instead, you may snapshot your ElastiCache for Redis node (you may select the primary or any of the read-replicas).
+You can then use the snapshot to seed a new ElastiCache for Redis primary.
+  * If you are using read replicas, you should be aware of the potential for lag between a read replica and its primary cache node, or “inconsistency”.
+You can monitor such lag potentially occuring via the "Replication Lag" CloudWatch metric, accessible through both the ElastiCache console and API, as well as those of the CloudWatch service.
   * multi AZ with failover capability
+  * enable access with security groups
+    * default network access turned off to clusters
+    * To allow network access to your cluster, create a Security Group and link the desired EC2 security groups (which in turn specify the EC2 instances allowed) to it.
+The Security Group can be associated with your cluster at the time of creation, or using the "Modify" option on the AWS Management Console.
+    * Please note that IP-range based access control is currently not enabled for clusters.
+All clients to a cluster must be within the EC2 network, and authorized via security groups as described above.
+    * above does not apply for VPC
+    * You can access an Amazon ElastiCache cluster from an application running in your data center providing there is connectivity between your VPC and the data center either through VPN or Direct Connect.
+    * EC2 instances in a VPC can access Amazon ElastiCache if the ElastiCache cluster was created within the VPC.
   * AWS takes care of OS maintenance, patching, monitoring, config, failure recovery, backups, etc.
   * user session store
     * user signs into instance